Manufacturing Engineer Career Path

 What should I know about the career path

-Career paths aren't linear with people often returning to a prior role which is what you see with Senior Manufacturing Engineer being the most common role to and from Manufacturing Engineer.
-This is common when people move to companies of different sizes or choose to return to a function they fit well with.
-Career paths aren't linear with people often returning to a prior role which is what you see with Senior Manufacturing Engineer being on the path to and from Manufacturing Engineer.
-This is common when people move to companies of different sizes or choose to return to a function they fit well with.
+- Career paths aren't linear with people often returning to a prior role which is what you see with Senior Manufacturing Engineer being on the path to and from Manufacturing Engineer.
+This is common when people move companies where the title is the same as a past one but the scope may be different but also is commonly driven by them choosing to return to a function they fit well with.

-Manufacturing Engineer is part of the Engineering - Manufacturing job family which has a variety of unique role within that discipline.
+- Manufacturing Engineer is part of the Engineering - Manufacturing job family which has a limited number of unique role types (16) within that discipline.
 Choosing to pursue a role within this family likely will mean that you will need to look outside of your discipline to find new roles and so should focus on related skills as part of that search.